copdips/copdips.github.io/_posts/2022/2022-11-15-using-ast-and-cst-to-change-python-code.md

 ---
 last_modified_at:
-title: "Using ast to change Python code"
+title: "Using ast and cst to change Python code"
 excerpt: ""
 tags:
   - python